 Much progress has been achieved in mainstreaming gender in the Assembly’s activities and policies, such as in Committee reports, Assembly resolutions, through guest speaker presentations in Committee meetings, sessions and seminars.
-It has become a tradition that the Secretary General’s regular reports to the Standing Committee on future Assembly activities and subjects routinely include a section related to the coverage of gender and security, and the Standing Committee provides ongoing guidance.
+The Secretary General’s regular reports to the Standing Committee on future Assembly activities and subjects routinely includes a section related to the coverage of gender and security, and the Standing Committee provides ongoing guidance.
 This procedure has greatly helped the progressive mainstreaming of gender into the work of the Committees and other Assembly bodies.

 UN Security Council Resolution 1325

 The unanimous adoption by the United Nations Security Council of resolution 1325 on Women, Peace and Security on 31 October 2000 was a historic milestone on the road towards a peace and security policy.
 It recognises the specific impact of conflicts on women and acknowledges women’s essential role in maintaining and promoting peace and security, preventing and resolving conflicts.

 NATO has taken action to promote gender equality and the participation of women within its own organisation and structures.
 At the 2014 Wales Summit, Allied leaders supported the integration of a gender perspective throughout NATO’s three essential core tasks (i.e. collective defence, crisis management and cooperative security).
 The NATO Secretary General also appointed a new Special Representative to serve as the high-level focal point on all aspects of NATO’s contribution to the Women, Peace and Security agenda.
 The NATO Parliamentary Assembly enjoys close and regular cooperation with the office of the Special Representative.
 Ambassador Clare Hutchinson, the current Special Representative, has briefed members of the Assembly on several occasions.

 The Committee on the Civil Dimension of Security (CDS) has taken the lead in advancing the Women, Peace and Security agenda within the NATO PA.
 In 2010, the Assembly adopted Resolution 381 presented by the CDS Committee, calling for the incorporation of UNSCR 1325 into NATO policies and practices.
 At its 2020 Annual Session, the NATO PA and its members will reiterate their continuous commitment to the crucial link between gender and security by adopting a report and a resolution on the topic.